1st Reading – Wisdom 11:22-12:1

 But Zacchaeus stood there and said to the Lord, “Behold, half of my possessions, Lord, I shall give to the poor, and if I have extorted anything from anyone I shall repay it four times over.”

-Zacchaeus responds immediately to Jesus’ request and greets Jesus not only with joy, but with repentance.
+Zacchaeus responds to Jesus not only with joy and hospitality, but with repentance.
 His decision to pay restitution is an acknowledgment of his sin and admission of his status as a sinner.
 His pledge of restitution shows that he must have already been aware of Jesus’ teaching on the proper use of wealth (see Luke 18:24-27).

 The sincerity of this transformation can be seen in the extent of his vow.
 The law prescribed the return of the money extorted along with twenty percent of that amount (Leviticus 6:5); however, Zacchaeus is extravagant in his compensation, repaying fourfold whatever he might owe, in addition to giving half of his possessions to the poor.
 Such prodigality is his response to having been called by the Lord and honored with his presence.

 This response is in sharp contrast to the rich man in Luke 18:18-23, who could not detach himself from his material possessions to become a follower of Jesus.